LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 Each folder for dataset contains the python scripts to extract the features, the input data required to process the data and its resulting output.
 The tika_similarity folder contains python scripts for computing EditDistance similarity, cosine similarity and jaccard similarity for the features present in joined dataset.

-The main input file containing the ufo data is :- ufo_awesome.json The main modified output file containing the ufo data is :- ufo_output_final.tsv
+The main input file containing the ufo data is :- ufo_awesome.json The main modified output file containing the ufo data is :- ufo_airport_scifi_census_merged.tsv

 The libraries used/need to be installed are:- pip3 install json